awsdocs/aws-codedeploy-user-guide/doc_source/auth-and-access-control.md

 + **AWS account root user** – When you sign up for AWS, you provide an email address and password that is associated with your AWS account\.
 These are your *root credentials* and they provide complete access to all of your AWS resources\.
 **Important**
 For security reasons, we recommend that you use the root credentials only to create an *administrator user*, which is an *IAM user* with full permissions to your AWS account\.
 Then, you can use this administrator user to create other IAM users and roles with limited permissions\.
 For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users) and [Creating an Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
-+ **IAM user** – An [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) is simply an identity within your AWS account that has specific custom permissions \(for example, permissions to send event data to a target in AWS CodeDeploy\)\.
++ **IAM user** – An [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) is simply an identity within your AWS account that has specific custom permissions \(for example, permissions to send event data to a target in CodeDeploy\)\.
 You can use an IAM user name and password to sign in to secure AWS webpages like the [AWS Management Console](https://console.aws.amazon.com/), [AWS Discussion Forums](https://forums.aws.amazon.com/), or the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

   In addition to a user name and password, you can also generate [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for each user\.
 You can use these keys when you access AWS services programmatically, either through [one of the several SDKs](https://aws.amazon.com/tools/) or by using the [AWS Command Line Interface \(AWS CLI\)](https://aws.amazon.com/cli/)\.
 The SDK and CLI tools use the access keys to cryptographically sign your request\.
 If you don’t use the AWS tools, you must sign the request yourself\.
-AWS CodeDeploy supports *Signature Version 4*, a protocol for authenticating inbound API requests\.
+CodeDeploy supports *Signature Version 4*, a protocol for authenticating inbound API requests\.
 For more information about authenticating requests, see [Signature Version 4 Signing Process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *AWS General Reference*\.

 + **IAM role** – An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is another IAM identity you can create in your account that has specific permissions\.
 It is similar to an *IAM user*, but it is not associated with a specific person\.
 An IAM role enables you to obtain temporary access keys that can be used to access AWS services and resources\.
 IAM roles with temporary credentials are useful in the following situations: